semaphoreci/docs/custom-ci-cd-environment-with-docker_5caf3f432c7d3a392f9ceb50.md

   build time.

 - Keep the size of the Docker images small to avoid unnecessary boot time of your environment.
 Install only the tools you need.
+A handful of tips for building small Docker images can be found in the [Lightweight Docker Images in 5 Steps][lightweight-docker-images] article.

 Semaphore's pre-built images are created for a wide range of customers and include tools that you might not use in your test suite.
 For best results